MileHacker Logo

 • Limited Rural Service: Public transit will not take you to most Amish farms, roadside stands, or smaller craft stores in the countryside.

-• For these rural areas, a personal vehicle or guided tour is almost always necessary to access attractions effectively.
+• For these rural areas, a personal vehicle or guided the journey is almost always necessary to access attractions effectively.

 • Limited weekend and holiday service on RRTA buses.